Finland travel guide

 Facilities: The airport has several banks with exchange facilities, and there are ATMs throughout the airport.
-Numerous restaurants and cafes are available in the terminals, as well as duty-free shops and three shopping areas with a variety of retail outlets.
-Travel agencies, a pharmacy and luggage storage are also available.
+Numerous restaurants and cafes are available in the terminals, as well as duty-free shops and shopping areas with a variety of retail outlets.
+Sleeping pods, a play area, travel agencies, a pharmacy and luggage storage are also available.

-Location: The airport is located nine miles (15km) from Oulu city centre.
+Location: The airport is located nine miles (14km) from Oulu city centre.

 Getting to the city: Buses are available between the city and the airport and are reasonably priced.